 IMF – Israel Middle-East Forum: A non-partisan, non-denominational pro-Israel political group that works to strengthen the US- Israel relationship primarily through engaging and establishing rapports with student leaders and lobbying and working with members of Congress.
 Students involved in HAPI travel regularly to Washington D.C. to lobby and to engage in Israel advocacy.
 HAPI students participate in the AIPAC policy conference and summer internships.

 JiGL – Jews in Greek Life: Students involved in Greek life engage in planning programming for all Jewish student through JiGL.
 JiGL’s free Shabbat dinners draw a crowd of over 100 and last year’s Purim party brought in 400 students.
 Even students who do not participate in Greek life love JiGL’s open, lively and fun Jewish events.

-FYSH – First Year Students at Hillel: A group designed for first year students to explore and develop a community.
+FYSHH – First Year Students at Hillel: A group designed for first year students to explore and develop a community.
 Past programs have included Gelty Pleasures: Hannukah Party, featuring a latke eating contest, and a Hammentashen baking event to donate to Chana (a shelter for abused women in Baltimore).
 We are looking forward to future events that infuse Judaism into fun, purposeful programs that bring value to the entire Hopkins campus community!

-Ketzev, A Capella (Ketzev is hebrew for rhythm): The official Johns Hopkins Jewish a capella Group.
+Ketzev, A Capella (Ketzev is Hebrew for “rhythm”): The official Johns Hopkins Jewish a Capella Group.
 Founded in 1997, they have continued to spread their music around Hopkins and the local Baltimore community.